christofolo/christofolo.github.io/musictheory.md

 Think of constellations to understand the Major and Minor designations.
 The Big Dipper is called Ursa Major because it's bigger.
 The Little Dipper is called Ursa Minor because it's smaller.
 Major Scales are major because the interval between the 1st and 3rd notes is "big" (a Major Third).
 Whereas the interval between the 1st and 3rd notes in a minor scale is "small" (a Minor Third).

-## Part 14: Exploring Thirds in the C Major Scale
+## Chapter 14: Exploring Thirds in the C Major Scale

 A Major 3rd is a root tone and a tone __4__ half steps higher.
 A Minor 3rd is a root tone and a tone __3__ half steps higher.
 Both types of Third intervals will span 3 note names (C to E and A to C).